-Pick-up at Sumburgh airport, 3-nights hotel.
-Evening boat trip to Mousa
+Pick-up at Sumburgh airport; evening boat trip to Mousa

 On arrival at Sumburgh airport, you will be met by your guide & transferred by minibus to your hotel.
 After a welcome dinner and orientation you'll take a boat to the island of Mousa.
 Mousa Broch dates back to the Iron Age and is the largest example of its kind in Scotland, standing at a staggering 13 metres high.
 The broch is the summer home to hundreds of European storm petrels, which return ashore to their nests as darkness falls - their bat-like displays as they fly in from the ocean are a truly awesome sight.
 Depart Mousa just after midnight and return to Sumburgh.